benjjneb/decontam/README.md

 ## Installation

-The decontam package is currently only available as a source package through github, and the following instructions assume that you can compile R packages.
-This means that you ust have installed R, and that you have the R tool-chain, which requires the [Xcode comnand-line tools](http://railsapps.github.io/xcode-command-line-tools.html) on the Mac and [Rtools](https://cran.r-project.org/bin/windows/Rtools/) on Windows.
+The decontam R package is currently available as a source package through github, so installation requires the ability to compile R packages.
+This means that R and the R tool-chain must be installed, which requires the [Xcode comnand-line tools](http://railsapps.github.io/xcode-command-line-tools.html) on Mac and [Rtools](https://cran.r-project.org/bin/windows/Rtools/) on Windows.

 The easiest installation method uses the `devtools` package: